slarmoo/.github/profile/webServices/node/node.md

 ## Package.json

-If you list the files in directory you will notice that it has created a file named `package.json`.
+If you list the files in the directory you will notice that it has created a file named `package.json`.
 This file contains three main things: 1) Metadata about your project such as its name and the default entry JavaScript file, 2) commands (scripts) that you can execute to do things like run, test, or distribute your code, and 3) packages that this project depends upon.
-The following shows what you `package.json` looks like currently.
-It has some default metadata and a simple placeholder script the just runs the echo command when you execute `npm run test` from the console.
+The following shows what your `package.json` looks like currently.
+It has some default metadata and a simple placeholder script that just runs the echo command when you execute `npm run test` from the console.

 ```json
 {